MGavranovic/Tic-Tac-Toe/README.md

-#TicTacToe
+# Tic Tac Toe

 This is a simple CLI game of Tic Tac Toe made in Go.

-The game is at the very early stage and I'm currently working on it.
+> The game is at the very early stage and I'm currently working on it.